El3ssar/BrandMate/README.md

 **Built for creative excellence.
 Powered by AI.**

-*Brand Guardian AI - Where consistency meets creativity.*
+*Brand Intelligence Design (Braid) - Where consistency meets creativity.*